tetzng/pez/README.md

 When you install a plugin, pez clones its repository into `pez_data_dir`.
 If the directory doesn’t exist, pez will create it.
-If the repository is already cloned, pez will notify you and skip cloning unless you use the --force option to re-clone it.
+If the repository is already cloned:

+- For explicit CLI targets (`pez install owner/repo ...`), pez logs a warning and skips cloning unless you pass `--force`.
+- For installs from `pez.toml` (`pez install` with no targets), pez returns an error for that plugin unless you pass `--force` to reinstall.

 After cloning, if the repository contains functions, completions, conf.d, or themes directories, pez will recursively copy files from these directories